dataiku/Dataiku.jl/README.md

 ```

 ### Load a Dataset as a Channel
-To be able to read data by chunk, without loading all the data.
+To be able to read data by chunk, without loading all the data in memory.
 The same keyword parameters can be given.
 ```julia
 chnl = Dataiku.iter_dataframes(dataset"myDataset", 1000)
 first_thousand_row = take!(chnk)